DYNAFRONT HOLDINGS BERHAD

-7. COMPLIANCE TO THE LAW
+7. COMPLIANCE WITH THE LAW

 The Group shall comply with all applicable laws, rules and regulations of the governments, commissions and exchanges in jurisdictions within which the Group operates.
 Relevant Persons are expected to understand and comply with the Malaysian Anti-Corruption Commission Act 2009 (including any amendment thereof).
 The Group reserves the right to report any actions or activities suspected of being criminal in nature to the police or other relevant.

-8. DUE DILIGENT FOR BUSINESS ASSOCIATES
+8. DUE DILIGENT OF BUSINESS ASSOCIATES

 If suspicion of bribery and corruption arises in the dealings with any Business Associate, the Group shall seek an alternative provider of the services/goods as soon as practicable.